-Millet pongal recipe – sharing another millet recipe that is filling, healthy, protein rich and diabetic friendly too.
+Millet pongal recipe – sharing another millet recipe that is filling, healthy and protein rich.
 I have used hulled foxtail millet, called as thinai in tamil, korralu in telugu & navane in kannada.
 You can use any other millet like kodo millet (varagu), little millet (sama) or barnyard millet to make this pongal much the same way I made this.

 To make the millet pongal, i followed my venn pongal recipe. millet pongal makes an appealing and complete meal with a good chutney and a papad.
 While the pongal cooks, the chutney can be made.
 A vegetable chutney would be a nice choice.

-This recipe can also be used to make millet pongal for babies.
-Use equal amount of white rice and millets, minus the seasoning ingredients like cumin,pepper corn, curry leaves.
-Fry tiny pinch of grated ginger in a tsp of ghee.
-But for babies, I have no idea if any other millet can be used.
+This recipe can also be used to make millet pongal for kids.
+Use equal amount of white rice and millets.
+Adjust the seasoning ingredients like cumin,pepper corn, curry leaves.

 Cooking millets with white rice is very common in our parts of karnataka.
 Reasons: